benmiller314/dsam2023fall/schedule.md

 * Crawford, Kate, and Trevor Paglen.
 “Excavating AI: The Politics of Training Sets for Machine Learning.”
 19 Sept.
 2019, <a href="https://excavating.ai">https://excavating.ai</a>.
 * Vee, Annette.
 “Large Language Models Write Answers.” _Composition Studies_, vol. 51, no. 1, Spring 2023, pp. 176–81.
 * more from that _Composition Studies_ "Where we are now" section
+* selections from the brand-new (since the start of the semester!) collection _TextGenEd: Teaching with Text Generation Technologies_, edited by Annette Vee, Tim Laquintano, and Carly Schnitzler, WAC Clearinghouse, 2023, https://wac.colostate.edu/repository/collections/textgened/.

 <h3 id="week-13"><a href='{{site.github_url}}/plans/week-13'>Week 13: Mon, Nov 20</a> – no class: Thanksgiving Break (digesting)</h3>